Startup founder or salesperson? Should you be both?

 Sales is a numbers game.
-You have to put in consistent, dedicated effort to see results.
+You have to put in a consistent, dedicated effort to see results.

 You have to work on all parts of your sales funnel consistently to ensure a healthy sales pipeline and consistent sales results.

-There will be lots of rejection and chasing to reach the right targets and get their attention.
+There will be a lot of rejection and chasing to reach the right targets and get their attention.